vasilyprokopov/digitalocean-diagrams/README.md

 # DigitalOcean Reference Architecture Diagrams

 This repository hosts a collection of architectural diagrams that I have created in my role as a Solutions Architect at DigitalOcean.
-These diagrams have served — and continue to serve — multiple purposes:
+These diagrams have served (and continue to serve) multiple purposes:
-- To visually explain the workings of DigitalOcean services to the customers I assist.
+- To visually explain the workings of DigitalOcean services to the customers.
 - To provide a resource for my peers, who may find these diagrams useful in their own work.
 - To facilitate my learning of DigitalOcean's services when I joined the company.